vukor/docker-ansible/README.md

 docker-ansible
 ===========

-This is dockerized Ansible for automatic configuration.
-I use version 1.9
+This is dockerized Ansible 1.9 for automatic configuration.

 How it's work